ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

 To debug a model through the _Linaro_ debugger, the following changes to the build are required:

 1. Change the version of OpenMPI to `openmpi/4.1.3`.
 2. Modify the compilation options to include debug information and prevent the compiler from re-ordering the code for the purpose of optimisation.
-This is done by appending the following to the model `specs` field in the `spack.yaml`:
+This is done by appending the following to the model `specs` field in the `spack.yaml` (note the `==`; this propagates the flags to all the dependencies):
     - `fflags=="-0O -g -traceback"`
     - `cflags=="-0O -g -fno-omit-frame-pointer"`